mmmohajer/baseDesign/README.md

 ### [Icon](https://github.com/mmmohajer/baseDesign/tree/master/src/components/Icon) <br>

-This component is used in order to add icons to your project, and the props for this component are: <br>
+This component is used in order to add icons to your project, and the props of this component are: <br>
 **- type**: The type of the icon.
 One of the following options: <br>
 `[search]` <br>
 **- fill**: Filling color of the icon as a string (It can be a hex color or a color name) <br>